Safe sleep recommendations state the your baby should not have loose blankets in their crib until they at least 12 months old.

 - Block direct sun from entering a baby’s stroller

-This last point is important, because rather than applying sunscreen, babies under 6 months should be kept out of direct sunlight to protect damaging their very delicate skin.
+This last point is important because rather than applying sunscreen, babies under 6 months should be kept out of direct sunlight to protect against damaging their very delicate skin.

 These can come in a variety of styles and materials, and are great for taking personalized photos and can be useful for tummy time.